“Super-cool eco-retreat in Italy’s South Tyrol, mixing über architecture, frosted Alpine peaks and a spa with altitude”

 Irrespective of the views, the rooms manage to mix clean-cut modern with cosy comfort zone, and we loved the sense of space, the quality of light, the leather chairs in the Deluxe rooms, and the timber clad bath tubs designed by Matteo Thun.

 There are also 6 Suites: very similar in layout and design, but with twice the space (72 sq.m.), half of it given over to a living-dining area furnished with plush sofas and rustic Tryolean tables and chairs.

-All rooms and suites are equipped with internet connection (ask for a cable at reception), luxury bath robes and slippers (for padding around between the room and the spa), soft white-clad duvets (one per person), toiletries, minibar and blankets (use them as a wrap while staring at mountains, or pine trees, on a chilly evening on the terrace).
+All rooms and suites are equipped with WiFi, luxury bath robes and slippers (for padding around between the room and the spa), soft white-clad duvets (one per person), toiletries, minibar and blankets (use them as a wrap while staring at mountains, or pine trees, on a chilly evening on the terrace).

 - CD player

 - Central heating

 There are 2 places to eat, both housed in a chalet-style wing: a remodelled 18th-century stable that has been incorporated into the new building.
 The posher of the two, Restaurant 1500, is on the glassy upper level and has fab views, while the more folksy Stube ida is on the ground floor, with tables spilling out onto a wide sunny terrace.